cmu-db/15721-s24-ee1/proposal/final-presentation.md

 *   NVMe drives have gotten really, really fast
 *   Blocking I/O simply cannot match the full throughput of an NVMe drive
 *   They are _completely_ bottle-necked by today's software
-*   If we can fully exploit parallelism in software _and_ hardware, we can get close to matching the speed of in-memory systems, while using persistent storage
+*   If we can fully exploit parallelism in software _and_ hardware...
+    * **We can actually get close to matching the speed of in-memory systems, _while using persistent storage_**

 ---